Chiaraplizz/ST-TR/README.md

 - <code>double_channel: True </code>, since in this configuration we also doubled the channels in each layer.

 ### Pre-trained Models
 Please notice I have attached pre-trained models of the configurations presented in the paper in the <code>checkpoint_ST-TR</code> folder.
-Please note that the *_bones_*.pth configurations correspond to the models trained with joint+bones information.
+Please note that the \*_bones_\*.pth configurations correspond to the models trained with joint+bones information, while the others are trained with joints only.